fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 #### 2.1.2 tpm2-abrmd-2.4.0

-This is an optional but recommended library (daemon) to use TPM in the device.
-This daemon will act as a resource manager for the TPM, for all I/O calls that happen with the device.
+This is an optional but recommended library (daemon) to use TPM* in the device.
+This daemon will act as a resource manager for the TPM*, for all I/O calls that happen with the device.
 It uses release version 2.4.0 of the library.

 ##### Source Code

 The library can be downloaded from [tpm2-abrmd-2.4.0-download](https://github.com/tpm2-software/tpm2-abrmd/releases/download/2.4.0/tpm2-abrmd-2.4.0.tar.gz)

 Alternatively, the in-kernel RM /dev/tpmrm0 can be used.
-Please see Section on Compiling FDO.
+Please see section on Compiling FDO.

 ##### Build and Install Process